Join Us for a Trip to Tohoku Next Summer

 - Any baggage fees for domestic flight from nearest airport to Los Angeles and vice versa

-- Application fees for passport, visa, etc.
+- Application fees for passport, visa, lost passport, etc.

-- Expenses for taking medical checkup (physical) for submitting “Certificate of Health” form including cost for doing blood type check
+- Expenses for taking medical checkup (physical) for submitting “Certificate of Health” form including cost for doing blood type check (This is only required if you are selected for this program and you do not need this to apply.)

 - Other expenses not mentioned above including personal items, souvenirs, etc.